moccalotto/kaos/_monsters/intro.md

 Ghouls are usually loners whom the Wraiths put out into the Great White.

 ### Athryss
-The Athryss is a kangaroo-like creature that is extremely susceptible to magical alteration while in its infancy.
-They can become just about anything.

  **Cattle**:
  Large cow-like creature with two powerful hind legs and four smaller fron legs.
 A-Cattle are docile, friendly, and generate a lot of meat.
 They live up to 20 years.